Takata Corporation: Cars affected

 Ford added certain models to the list after a 10th death occurred when the airbag in a 2006 Ford Ranger pickup driven by a Georgia man ruptured violently in South Carolina, in late December 2015.

 Takata claimed that the issue has only been shown to affect vehicles in hot and humid locations.
 However, all potentially affected vehicles have been recalled as a precaution.
-No evidence of the issue has been seen in the UK or Europe.

 In South America, Brazil was the only country to register a defect in this company's airbags in 17 car brands.
-According to estimates from Secretaria Nacional de Trânsito (SENATRAN), owners of 2.5 million of the 3.5 million vehicles involved didn't undergo inspection to exchange the product.
-In total, eight people died in seven crashes involving Honda vehicles (Honda Civic) and one involving General Motors (Chevrolet Celta).
+According to estimates from Secretaria Nacional de Trânsito (SENATRAN), owners of 2.5 million of the 3.5 million vehicles involved didn't undergo inspection to exchange the product.In total, eight people died in seven crashes involving Honda vehicles (Honda Civic) and one involving General Motors (Chevrolet Celta).
 The Japanese brand, however, only acknowledged 1.
 The most recent case occurred in the municipality of São Gonçalo in Rio de Janeiro in April 2024.
 Also in 2024, multiple Opel models built under GM were recalled due to the same issue.

 In 2025 Citroën recalled almost 900,000 cars in Europe.
 The recall affected the Citroën C3 from the years 2009 up to 2019.
 It also affected the DS3 from the same years.
 In June Stellantis upgraded the recall and urged owners to not drive the car until the issue with the airbag is resolved.
 The recall was expanded further in August to include the 2010-2018 C4, DS4 and DS5.